dinfuehr/dinfuehr-hugo/content/blog/jsc-stack.md

 Short recap: The JS parts are unwound frame by frame, while the C++-parts are skipped all at once.
 Unwinding starts at `VM::topCallFrame`.

-Unwinding also needs to support inlined frames: DFG and FTL can inline a JS-function into another, although in the stack this is now one stack frame unwinding should still be able unwind also the inlined functions.
+Unwinding also needs to support inlined frames: DFG and FTL can inline a JS-function into another, however on the stack this is now one combined stack frame.
+Nevertheless unwinding should still be able to recover inlined functions.
 Otherwise stack traces would be missing some function calls.

 ### Callee-saved registers